When you sign up for one of our programs the first thing you should do is congratulate yourself.

 Many people don’t step even that far and continue to believe they’re too weak or somehow not able to do difficult things.
 We don’t believe that at Afraid to Fly and we’ll do what we can to help you leave our workshops feeling strong and prepared to take that next step towards an actual flight.

-In both our one- and two-day workshops you’ll get a chance to meet with other adults who have the same fears that you do.
-Most people who take our courses come in thinking their fear is the worst out there, certain they’re the only one who is this scared, but that’s simply not true.
+In our two-day group treatment program you’ll get a chance to meet with other adults who have the same fears that you do.
+Most people who take our courses expect that their fear is the worst out there, certain they’re the only one who is this scared, but that’s simply not true.
 We find the complete opposite: Most people are surprised to learn that their fears are actually quite common and that everyone worries about the same types of things.

 The most common worries we hear are: